nelliesnoodles/JS_Snake/README.md

 The game has two scripts.

+This game does have a bug I haven't fixed.
+It is resolved in the Angular version, but I haven't come back to fix this one yet.
+That first 'pellet' of food will get the TARDIS stuck until you move it right, which pushes you into a Dalek.
+I'll fix it eventually 'One hopes to herself quietly'.

 When I set about to build this game, it was for an Easter Egg in my portfolio.
 I realized after many hours of scrolling to my egg, clicking and waiting, that I could take the bit of code I already had, and build it separately first.
 When it was working, mostly properly (Eeeepp!)
 I added to the django portfolio.
 Modifications are necessary for this to work with Django.
 Image sources for the player/enemy object must be loaded from the back end, to the front with some trickery.
 By adding a <script> in the Django html page, I could declare the images it would send through to the browswer and Javascript could then use them from the front.